A podium that reads "Ancient City Poets" overlayed on a fuzzy image of the Ponce de Leon Hotel at Flagler College.

 Open Mic Night, hosted by the Flagler College English Dept.

-After a full Friday of poetry and spoken word events, the Flagler English Department students and faculty invite locals and visitors to join them in an evening of creative performances.
+The Flagler English Department students and faculty invite you to join them for an evening of creative performances.
 Tucked away in the back garden of Relampago, this regular open mic includes poetry and musical performances.
-Sign-up starts at 6:00 p.m., with the first reader beginning at 6:30 p.m.
+Sign-up starts at 6:00 p.m., with the mic beginning at 6:30 p.m.

 Admission: Free and open to the public